PITTSBURGH -- Jim Schwartz decided to take a gamble and it blew up on the Detroit Lions coach.

 The Lions' pass-catch tandem of Stafford and wide receiver Calvin Johnson had a big day but did almost all of their damage in the first half when the Detroit overcame a 14-0 deficit after one quarter to take a 27-20 halftime lead.

 Stafford threw for 362 yards, though he completed just 19 of 46 passes.
 He threw two touchdown passes, both to Johnson, who finished with six receptions for 179 yards.
 However, Stafford had just 35 passing yards as rain intensified in the second half and Johnson was held without a catch.

-The Steelers (4-6) have won four of their last six games after starting the season 0-4 for the first time since 1968.
-While gaining a playoff berth remains a longshot as they trail the first-place Cincinnati Bengals (7-4) by 2 1/2 games in the AFC North, they have won two in a row since giving up a franchise-worst 610 yards in a 55-31 loss to the New England Patriots on Nov 3.
+The Steelers (4-7) have won four of their last six games after starting the season 0-4 for the first time since 1968.
+While gaining a playoff berth remains a longshot, the Steelers have won two in a row since giving up a franchise-worst 610 yards in a 55-31 loss to the New England Patriots on Nov 3.

 The Lions (6-4) came into the game in sole possession of first place in NFC North but fell to 0-9-1 in their last 10 games in Pittsburgh since beating the Steelers in 1955 at Forbes Field.
 The Lions have lost 12 of their 14 games to the Steelers overall.

 The Steelers broke out to a 14-0 lead after the first quarter as Roethlisberger and Brown connected on touchdown passes of 34 and 47 yards.

 Akers got the Lions on the board with a 35-yard field goal but Shaun Suisham answered with a 25-yard field goal to give Pittsburgh a 17-3 lead with 10:31 left in the second quarter.

 However, Johnson broke got open deep over the middle and hauled in a pass from Stafford that went for a 79-yard touchdown.